 The VanEck Vectors Oil Services ETF

-The VanEck Vectors Oil Services ETF (OIH) lost 1.63% in the week ended August 7.
-This ETF tracks an index of the top 25 US-listed oilfield equipment and services (or OFS) companies.
-OIH is a good proxy for playing energy prices because OFS companies’ fortunes tend to be closely linked to those of upstream, or E&P (exploration and production), companies.
+The VanEck Vectors Oil Services ETF (OIH) gained 1.2% in the week ending June 5.
+This ETF tracks an index of the top 25 US-listed OFS (oilfield equipment and services) companies.
+OIH is a good proxy for playing energy prices because the fortunes of OFS companies tend to be closely linked to those of upstream, or exploration and production, companies.

-It would then follow that OIH would mirror the performance of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), which tracks an index of predominantly upstream E&P companies.
-In the week ended August 7, XOP lost 2.97%.
-OIH, however, fell less than XOP at the end of the week, as we can see in the chart above.
-Please refer to the previous part to find out more about XOP’s performance.
+It then follows that OIH would mirror the performance of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), which tracks an index of predominantly upstream E&P (exploration and production) companies.
+Indeed, although XOP closed almost flat last week—see graph above—the movements of the two funds were very much alike throughout the week.
+Refer to Part 2 of this series for more about XOP’s performance last week.

-As we noted earlier, the United States Oil Fund (USO) lost ~6.61%, while the United States Natural Gas Fund (UNG) gained 2.84% in the week ended August 7.
+As we noted earlier, the United States Oil Fund (USO) and the United States Natural Gas Fund (UNG) tracked weak energy prices lower last week.
+USO lost 2% and UNG lost ~2.6% in the week ending June 5.
 These commodity ETFs track changes in prompt futures prices.

-OFS companies, as the name suggests, provide equipment and services that help E&P companies extract energy, which can range from resource analyses even before a well is drilled, to the equipment used for drilling and energy transport.
+OFS companies, as the name suggests, provide equipment and services that help E&P companies extract energy.
+These can range from resource analysis even before a well is drilled, to the equipment used for drilling and energy transport.

 OIH tracks a capitalization-weighted index.
-As we saw with XLE in Part 1 of this series, OIH can also be prone to dominance by a handful of large companies.
+So, like we saw with XLE in Part 1, OIH, too, can be influenced by a handful of large companies.
 Industry leaders Schlumberger (SLB) and Halliburton (HAL) together account for almost a third of OIH’s holdings.
-SLB lost just 0.68% while HAL and BHI both lost more than 4% in the week ending August 7.
+SLB lost 0.7%, while HAL gained 0.7% last week.

-Indeed, just the top five holdings, including Baker Hughes (BHI), National Oilwell Varco (NOV), and Cameron International (CAM), together with SLB and HAL, account for about half of OIH.
-This makes OIH not only a very industry-specific security but also one that is highly reliant on the fortunes of a handful of big companies.
+Indeed, just the top five holdings—SLB, HAL, Baker Hughes (BHI), National Oilwell Varco (NOV) and Cameron International (CAM)—account for about half of OIH.
+This makes OIH not only a very industry-specific (OFS) security, but also one that’s very reliant on the fortunes of a few big companies.